thomasweitzel/frontend-mentor/color-theme-toggle/README.md

 - Dark Theme: Dynamically overrides the light theme when the `data-theme="dark"` attribute is present on the `<html>` element.

 This approach is declarative and keeps theme-related styling in one place.
-We can now use the colors `border`, `background`, `article-background`, `heading`, or `text` with any of the color prefixes, like `bg-`, `text-`, or `border-`.
-Opacity is also built-in, we can use it like that: `text-heading/50`.
+We can now use the colors `neutral-100`, `primary-200`, `ok-300`, `warn-400`, or `fail-500` with any of the color prefixes, like `bg-`, `text-`, or `border-`.
+Opacity is also built-in, we can use it like that: `text-primary-200/50`.

 ## Implementing the Theme Toggle in React